-Current Industrial Machinery & Equipment Sales Tax Exemptions Applicability by Business Growth Cycle Exemption Exemption New Business Expanding Business Upgrading Busine M&E used to manufacture, process, compound, or produce items of tangible personal property for sale.
+Current Industrial Machinery & Equipment Sales Tax Exemptions Applicability by Business Growth Cycle Exemption Exemption New Business Upgrading Business M&E used to manufacture, process, compound, or produce items of tangible personal property for sale.
 Qualified Qualified, but requires a 5% increase in productive output.
 Not qualified M&E used in spaceport activities.
-Qualified Qualified Not qualified M&E used under federal procurement contracts.
-Not qualified Qualified, but requires a 10% increase in productive output.
-Not qualified M&E used in semiconductor, defense, or space technology production.
+Qualified Qualified Not qualified M&E used under federal procurement contracts. nder federal procurement Not qualified Not qualified M&E used in semiconductor, defense, or space technology production.
 Meet application, certification, and permit requirements of two or more agencies.
 Meet application, certification, and permit requirements of two or more agencies.
 Meet application, certification, and permit, requirements of two or more agencies.

-Industrial M&E used to increase productive output
+• Industrial M&E used to increase productive output

 Section 212.08(5)(b), F.S., exempts industrial machinery and equipment purchased and used exclusively for spaceport activities or to manufacture, process, compound, or produce for sale items of tangible personal property.
 This exemption is limited to new or expanding businesses.
 A new business must purchase machinery and equipment before the initiation of productive operations.
 Delivery of such items must be made within twelve months of that date.
 However, an expanding business not engaged in spaceport activities, must demonstrate to the Department of Revenue (DOR) that it has increased the productive output of a facility by at least five percent.
-Sale

 In order to receive the exemption, a business must apply to DOR to request the issuance of a temporary tax exemption permit.
-The permit must be returned to DOR after all the machinery
+The permit must be returned to DOR after all the machinery and equipment is purchased.
+In cases where a business is denied a temporary tax exemption permit, a business may later receive a refund on taxes paid if such business is found to have met the requirements for an exemption.
+DOR may conduct audits to enforce exemption requirements.